malsadig/crowdstrike-hw/README.md

 I adhered to Java conventions for the package/directory structure, the testing, and variable naming and access modifier leveling.
 In addition, I kept the following in mind as I coded, which reflects in how the code looks:

-1. **Modularity**: I used POJOs when loading the CSV data to make it easier for the human eye to follow and reason with, and I used modularized classes with discrete tasks and responsibilities  (`CsvReader` to read in a single URL, for instance) - folloiwng good OOP principles.
+1. **Modularity**: I used POJOs when loading the CSV data to make it easier for the human eye to follow and reason with, and I used modularized classes with discrete tasks and responsibilities  (`CsvReader` to read in a single URL, for instance) - following good OOP principles.
 2. **Simplicity**: The code is straightforward from a logical perspective and easy to follow, particularly with my use of comments and rational naming of methods & variables.
 This makes the code easily maintainable by others.
 3. **Concurrency**: The code reads the URLs in parallel using a `ThreadPoolExecutor` of variable size.
 This makes the program efficient in reading many URLs.
 4. **Testing**: I added JUnit tests in order to increase both maintainability as well as identifying any problems with the code.